News & Events

 Our library of on-demand webinars is a great way to continue your learning journey.
 Register to watch right away!

-Great overview on the pyrolysis gas chromatography-mass spectrometry technique and the complexities of analyzing microplastics in environmental samples.
+Learn how the pyrolysis gas-chromatography mass spectrometry technique can be used for analyzing microplastics in environmental samples.

 Join us to learn about Advanced Material Characterization using pyrolysis in 3D printing, smart coatings, and nanomaterials.

 During this webinar, Dr. Michael Schilling explores the use of an expert system for interpreting Py-GC/MS data for synthetic paint media, which can benefit paint chemists and forensic examiners of trace evidence.

 This webinar will explore the thermal extraction-GC/MS technique and the method map for material characterization, and its use in analyzing hydrocarbons in shale rock.